aiven/terraform-provider-aiven/docs/data-sources/valkey_user.md

 subcategory: ""
 description: |-
   The Valkey User data source provides information about the existing Aiven for Valkey user.
-  This resource is in the beta stage and may change without notice.
-Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_valkey_user (Data Source)

 The Valkey User data source provides information about the existing Aiven for Valkey user.

-**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.